realazee/pantry-tracker/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## About the Project

+This is a basic pantry tracker application with an online firebase cloud store, you will need to provide your own firebase.js file with the appropriate API keys and firebase setup.
+THe application allows for the addition and removal of products from a virtual pantry, and a search bar that dynamically filters items based on typed in queries.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.